-Did you just get a poor performance review, I feel for you.
+If you just got a poor performance review, I feel for you.
 I know that it’s easy to let that get you down.
 But whether or not you agree with what you just heard, this is not a time to retreat into hiding.
 Poor performance reviews happen even to the best of us.
 And you might even find something personally useful as a result.

 Unless it’s clear there is no chance of recovery, the best thing you can do after a bad review is to dust yourself off.
-And commit to start fresh, with a renewed determination to show you do have what it takes to succeed.
+And commit to start fresh, with a renewed determination to show your current boss that you do have what it takes to succeed.
 If it works, great.
 If not, you can use the time to figure out, and lay the groundwork for, some possible next moves.

 NOTE: Even if you eventually wind up leaving anyway, just know there’s always a place where we can shine.
+Please believe that.
 Meanwhile, it pays to do our best in any circumstance, since that shapes who we are now and into the future.
 And how we feel about ourselves.

 What to do DURING the poor performance review